nusenu/ContactInfo-Information-Sharing-Specification/README.md

 -  increases exposure of relay operators

 The machine readable information could be used by spammers and to target relay operators.
+The amount of spam observed has been limited.
-Operators concerned about this can omit contact information but it should not be hard to create a new email address for the purpose .
+Operators concerned about spam should create a dedicated email address for the purpose of using it in the ContactInfo string.
+This email address can be rotated should there be any unacceptable amount of spam.

 - more information makes targeted exploitation easier / more silent